inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 =======

-The scheme of the curriculum on Scenario Development for Contingency Planning by using OSMand QGIS/InaSAFE is designed to provide a reference to workshop organizers at national, provincial and district levels.
+The scheme of the curriculum on Scenario Development for Contingency Planning by using OSM and QGIS/InaSAFE is designed to provide a reference to workshop organizers at national, provincial and district levels.

-This workshop course on  Scenario Development for Contingency Planning by using OSMand QGIS/InaSAFE consists of two separate workshops for each technology, and each technology workshop is composed of three levels.
+This workshop course on  Scenario Development for Contingency Planning by using OSM and QGIS/InaSAFE consists of two separate workshops for each technology, and each technology workshop is composed of three levels.

 1. Workshop spatial data collection OSM for beginners and intermediate levels